 It is important to find out how they treat their employees and failures.
 A good question to ask is, “How does your company handle failure?
 Have you experienced failure in your role and how did you handle it?
 How did the company handle it?”

-Ask them what they love about working for the company and the top things other employees say is the best about working for the organization.
+Ask them what they love about working for the company, and the top things other employees say is the best about working for the organization.

-Before you leave make sure you find out what the follow up procedures are and get a timeline in which they will get back to you.
-This will show that you are serious and that you feel confident in getting the job.
+Before you leave make sure you find out what the follow up procedures are, and get a timeline in which they will get back to you.
+This will show that you are serious, and that you feel confident in getting the job.

 Make sure you email them after, thanking them for their consideration and time.

-Remember to be genuine in your answers and don't sound scripted or generic.
-When you ask questions be respectful and don't come off as haughty or confrontational.
+Remember to be genuine in your answers, and don't sound scripted or generic.
+When you ask questions, be respectful and don't come off as haughty or confrontational.

-It will speak volumes for you if you come to the interview with concrete examples of your accomplishments and can explain to them why you are the best fit for the job.
+It will speak volumes for you if you come to the interview with concrete examples of your accomplishments, and you can explain to them why you are the best fit for the job.